-Marketers approach marketing to children with the highest regard, standards and accountability.
-Canada is heralded around the world as having one of the most comprehensive systems of codes and standards for responsible advertising to children.
-ACA is a strong supporter of the self-regulatory system in this country.
+Marketers approach advertising to children with the highest regard, standards and accountability.
+Canada is already heralded around the world as having one of the most comprehensive systems of codes and standards for responsible advertising to children.
+ACA is a strong supporter of the self-regulatory system in this country, but can do better.

 This icon means you must be an ACA member to view this content.

 (June 28, 2021) Advertising to Kids: A New National Code and Guide for Advertisers

 (February 20, 2020) Marketing To Children Targeted in WHO Child Health Report

 (July 9, 2021) iPolitics: The Sprout: Food, beverage industry restricting junk-food advertising

 (July 9, 2021) strategy: Food and beverage associations adopt code for advertising to kids

 (June 4, 2019) Globe and Mail: Senators working to block bill that restricts food and drink ads aimed at children